Why the Pentagon is serious about reducing its carbon footprint

 On the fuel consumption front, the biggest gas guzzlers are airplanes.
 To make long-standing changes in carbon emissions at the DOD, it’s going to be necessary to invent a new way of powering aircraft, analysts say.

 In the wake of the Biden administration’s climate initiatives, such developments could be on the horizon.
-A study released this week found that airplane fuel made from food scraps, for example, could cut greenhouse gas emissions by 165%.
+A study released this week found that airplane fuel made from food scraps, for example, could cut greenhouse gas emissions by 165% compared to fossil energy.

 It begins as many war games do, with an opening tableau set in rather dire circumstances: America is coping with the consequences of a once-in-a-thousand-year drought, and the climate change-linked catastrophes keep coming, fast and furious.